ibmresilient/resilient-community-apps/fn_teams/README.md

 ---
 ## Function - MS Teams: Enable Team

-This function allows for enabling a Microsoft Team for an MS Group using the MS Graph API.
-It provides SOAR with the ability to enable MS Teams from within a SOAR incident or task.
+This function enables an MS Team for a MS Group.
 When an MS Group is created, the teams' functionality is not enabled by default.
-To enable this for an MS Group that was recently created or an existing Group, this function can be used.
-To locate the group, one of the following inputs can be used:
+Use this function to enable this for an MS Group that was recently created or for an existing Group.

+To identify the Group, one of the following inputs can be used:

   * `ms_group_id`
   * `ms_group_mail_nickname`
   * `ms_group_name`

-**<ins>Note</ins>**: When multiple options are provided to locate the Graph object (Group or a Team), the `ms_group_mail_nickname` option will take precedence over the `ms_group_name` option and the `ms_group_id` option will take precedence over the other two options.
+**<ins>Note</ins>**: When multiple parameters are provided to locate the Graph Group, the `ms_group_mail_nickname` parameter will take precedence over `ms_group_name` and the `ms_group_id` parameter will take precedence over the other two.

 <p align="center">
 <img src="./doc/screenshots/action_enable_teams.png" />